-- Student must have the Approach of the department signoff on the 30 credits. - Students must select "yes" when asked whether they want to apply a previously awarded Master's. - Students must select the appropriate Master's degree to apply.
+- Students must have the Approach of the department signoff on the 30 credits. - Students must select "yes" when asked whether they want to apply a previously awarded Master's. - Students must select the appropriate Master's degree to apply.
 It should list the university and the year awarded. - If a student does not see a link at the top of the page saying Previous Degree, they must contact the Graduate Student Advisor. - If a student applies the blanket 30 hours from their previous Master's degree, they should not explicitly list any courses that were counted toward the Master's program of study/degree (i.e., they cannot count credits twice).
-However, if there are any courses that are required by a student's degree, which the student has already taken previously as part of their previous MA, then, with approval from the student's chair, the student may substitute those required courses for a different course.
+However, if there are any courses that are required by a student's degree, which the student has already taken previously as part of their previous MA, then, with approval from the student's chair, the student may substitute those required courses for a different

+- course.
 Students should check with the Graduate Student Advisor for details. - Students do not have to apply the blanket 30 hours from their previous Master's degree.
 They can transfer select courses, but no more than 9 credit hours.

-A Ugh Yf Đgʻ] bʻD Ugg] bif [a stuftle Antis Datward Edf ad Vassite 5's Gd Passing from ASU as part of their movement through the PhD program, they should not apply the blanket 30 credit hours from the degree to their doctoral iPOS.
+Master's in Passing (MIP) from ASU.
+If a student is awarded a Master's in Passing from ASU as part of their movement through the PhD program, they should not apply the blanket 30 credit hours from the degree to their doctoral iPOS.